 Charlotte Mackenzie – MBP Director

-Charlotte is a pupil barrister practising in criminal and family law at Staple Inn Chambers, in London.
+Charlotte is a barrister practising in family, criminal and immigration law at Staple Inn Chambers, in London.
 In 2012, she spent 6 months in Malawi volunteering with the Centre for Human Rights Education Advice and Assistance (CHREAA) – a Malawian human rights NGO based in Blantyre.
 Since then, she has been working with the CHREAA team to establish the Malawi Bail Project.